What Is a Tax Regime?

 - IGV: 18% on taxed sales.

-Accounting obligations
+Accounting Liabilities

-- Less than 300 UIT per year: Only Purchase Register, Sales Register and simplified format Daily Book.
+- Less than 300 UIT per year: Only Purchase Register, Sales Register, and simplified format Daily Book.

-- More than 300 UIT per year: Full accounting (Daily Book, Ledger and Financial Statements).
+- More than 300 UIT per year: Full accounting (Daily Book, Ledger, and Financial Statements).

 Benefits

-General Regime (RG)
+General Regime (GR)

-Applicable taxes:
+Applicable Taxes

-- Income tax: 29.5% on net income, with monthly payments on account of 1.5% of income.
+- Income tax: 29.5% on net income, with monthly payments on account of 1.5% of earnings.

 Benefits